What is dentistry?

 - Protects against periodontal (gum) disease, which can lead to tooth and bone loss and contributes to many other health issues

-- Prevents bad breath; brushing, flossing, and seeing the dentist regularly will help reduce the amount of bacteria in your mouth that causes bad breath
+- Prevents bad breath; brushing, flossing, and seeing us regularly will help reduce the amount of bacteria in your mouth that causes bad breath

 - Creates a more attractive smile and increases the person’s self-confidence

 - Helps keep teeth looking bright by preventing them from becoming stained by food, drinks, and tobacco